JoeyDP/Factorio-Better-Air-Filtering/README.md

 ## Future Features
  - A third and more efficient air filtering production chain based on first "dissolving" pollution in water and then treating it in chemical plants.
+ - Support for signals, and a potential integration with https://mods.factorio.com/mod/pollution-detector.

 ## Bugs / Crashes / Suggestions
 > Important!
 This mod is in it's early stages of development and has not yet been extensively tested and balanced.